ahuamana/FragmentReplace/README.md

 # FragmentReplace

-A fragment which its replace with another fragment on the same view, also extra data to new fragment
+A fragment which its replace with another fragment on the same view, it can send extra data to new fragment